-Since the inception of the FDOT mitigation program in 1996, FDOT Districts 1 (Bartow), 5 (Deland), 7 (Tampa), and Turnpike (Orlando) have currently proposed 167 construction projects with wetland impacts be mitigated through the program.
-These include FDOT projects with anticipated construction schedules through at least 2012.
-Distributed over 12 drainage basins and covering 16 counties, the total wetland impact acreage projected by FDOT by all these projects is 759 acres.
+Since the inception of the FDOT mitigation program in 1996, FDOT Districts 1 (Bartow), 5 (Deland), 7 (Tampa), and Turnpike (Orlando) have currently proposed 173 construction projects with wetland impacts be mitigated through the program.
+An additional 45 roadway projects with minimal wetland impacts were also submitted and the SWFWMD located and designated mitigation through the program.
+However, those projects were ultimately permitted without wetland impacts and/or mitigation being required by the agencies.
+The FDOT projects on the inventory have anticipated construction schedules through at least 2013 with additional large roadway projects scheduled through 2016.
+Distributed over 12 drainage basins and covering 16 counties, the total wetland impact acreage projected by FDOT by all these projects is 735 acres.
 These impacts are associated with all the construction projects currently on the impact inventory (Table 1).
-Figure 1 portrays the basins within the SWFWMD, Figures 2 and 3 depict the proposed FDOT project locations relative to those basins.
+Figure 1 portrays the watershed basins within the SWFWMD, Figures 2 and 3 depict the proposed FDOT project locations relative to those basins.

-Within this year's plan, FDOT has proposed an increase of 23 new projects with an anticipated 43 acres of wetland impacts.
-With the impact revisions of previously submitted FDOT projects, there is a cumulative wetland impact increase of 204 acres compared to last year's plan.
-The majority of those additional impacts are associated with anticipated long-term Interstate-75 improvements in Hillsborough and Pasco Counties.
-Tables 4-6 list the amended, new, and future anticipated wetland impacts; as well as the associated funds requested from FDOT for implementing the mitigation projects.
-Potential mitigation options for 14 of the 23 new FDOT projects are being evaluated and final selection will be deferred until future mitigation plans.
+Within this year's plan, FDOT has proposed an increase of six new roadway projects with an anticipated six acres of wetland impacts.
+With the impact revisions of previously submitted FDOT projects, there is a cumulative wetland impact decrease of 24 acres compared to last year's plan.
+The decrease is primarily associated with fewer impacts anticipated from long-term Interstate-75 improvements in Hillsborough and Pasco Counties.
+Tables 4-5 list the amended and new anticipated wetland impacts.
+Potential mitigation options for five of the 173 FDOT projects are being evaluated and final selection will be deferred until future mitigation plans.